 - Courses | Redden DVM

 Courses Dr. Redden's Equine Podiatry Courses Dr. Redden's 5 Day Equine Podiatry Courses are held at his clinic (8235 McCowans Ferry Rd, Versailles, KY 40383) shown above.
 The week includes 3 days of lecture with some afternoon hands on sessions (Mon-Wed) followed by 2 full days of hands on work sessions (Thur-Fri).
 The courses provide an invaluable opportunity for vets and farriers to focus on podiatry and work together as a team.
 Below are our upcoming course dates.
-2021 Update Nancy and I are hoping that the world is making great strides against the COVID-19 pandemic and we are looking forward to offering our 5 day in-depth Equine Podiatry courses in 2021.
-We originally had dates selected for 2 classes but due to the demand we added Aug 16-20, 2021 to the roster.
-There will be several changes made in order to keep everyone as safe as possible.
-One of those changes will be the size of the class which will be limited to 12 students each.
-Masks will be worn, temps taken daily and proper social distancing will be required.
+2022 Update Nancy and I are hoping that the world is once again making great strides against the COVID-19 pandemic, and we are looking forward to offering our 5-day in-depth Equine Podiatry courses in 2022.
+Due to Covid each class will have only 12 students.
 The course itinerary will focus on the basic mechanical formula and case studies relevant to a variety of foot issues.
 Since there will only be 12 students, I will customize the course for those that are attending for the first time and for returning students that have attended a previous course or numerous courses.
 There will be interesting new concepts, practice tips, and challenging cases for all involved.
 Each course will cover identical basic information with some differences involving horses used in each course.
 Thank you for all your support and we look forward to seeing you soon!
-Course Dates Jul 26-30, 2021 ( ) Sold Out Aug 16-20, 2021 ( ) Sold Out Sep 6-10, 2021 ( ) Sold Out Contact us to get on the waiting list.
+Course Dates June 27-July 1, 2022 July 18-22, 2022 August 8-12, 2022 (Sold Out ) Contact us to get on the waiting list.
 Course Details Review the course details on our Registration Page .
-Our Previous Courses
+Our Previous Courses Out of gallery

 - Redden DVM | Equine Podiatry Products & Courses | United States